-Beverley Francis-Gibson - CEOBeverley Francis-Gibson became CEO of Together Women Rise in March 2022.
-She previously served as President and CEO of the Sickle Cell Disease Association of America, Inc. (SCDAA) based in Hanover, Maryland and has more than 25 years of experience serving non-profits and community foundations.
+Beverley Francis-Gibson previously served as the President and CEO of the Sickle Cell Disease Association of America, Inc. (SCDAA) based in Hanover, Maryland and has more than 25 years of experience serving non-profits and community foundations.
 She has an extensive background in philanthropy, fundraising, grant writing and organizational management.
 She has worked on behalf of women and girls through her professional and personal career.

-A native of St. Thomas, US Virgin Islands, Beverley holds a B.A. in Public Relations and Communications and an M.A. in Industrial and Community Counseling from Eastern Kentucky University, Richmond Kentucky.
-She and her husband enjoy cooking, traveling, and spending time with their adult children.Follow
+A native of St. Thomas, US Virgin Islands, Francis-Gibson holds a B.A. in Public Relations and Communications and an M.A. in Industrial and Community Counseling from Eastern Kentucky University, Richmond Kentucky.
+She and her husband enjoy cooking, traveling and spending time with their adult children.Follow